-The low-pressure structures seen in figure 1 are vortex loops, consisting of swirling flow.
-To illustrate that the low-pressure regions consist of rotational flow, the imaginary part of the complex eigenvalue of the deformation rate tensor can be used (Chong et al. 1990).
-Because the vorticity indicates both shear and rotation, showing vorticity can be misleading when seeking parts of the flow where rotating structures are of interest.
-The imaginary part of the eigenvalue on the other hand, indicates where 'solid-body' rotation, or swirling, occurs.
-In figure 4 the low-pressure structures in figure 1 are shown without the low-speed streak to get a clearer picture of the structures themselves.
-The structures in figure 5 consist of iso-surfaces of the imaginary part of the eigenvalue.
-The strong correlation indicate that the structures in figure 4 are due to rapid rotation of the flow in the regions of low pressure.
+The low-pressure structures seen in Fig. 1 are vortex loops, consisting of swirling flow.
+To illustrate that the low-pressure regions consist of rotational flow, the imaginary part of the complex eigenvalue of the velocity gradient tensor can be used.27 Because the vorticity indicates both shear and rotation, showing vorticity can be misleading when seeking parts of the flow where rotating structures are of interest.
+The imaginary part of the eigenvalue on the other hand, indicates where swirling occurs.

+In Fig. 4 the low-pressure structures in Fig. 1 are shown without the low-speed streak to get a clearer picture of the structures themselves.
+The structures in Fig. 5 consist of iso-surfaces of the imaginary part of the eigenvalue.
+The strong correlation indicate that the structures in Fig. 4 are due to rapid rotation of the flow in the regions of low pressure.

-Observe that the Ω -shape of the last structure in figure 5 is reminiscent of the structure observed by Zhou et al. (1999).
-Also, the kink of the legs about one-third of the length from the upstream end are present in the last structure.
-Note that the background flow in the present simulation is laminar whereas it was turbulent in the study of Zhou et al. (1999).
-The kinked legs and the curled back head of the last structure in figure 5 was also observed by AS at the same downstream position.
+Observe that the Ω -shape of the last structure in Fig. 5 is reminiscent of the structure observed by Zhou et al.4 Also, the kink of the legs about one-third of the length from the upstream end are present in the last structure.
+Note that the background flow in the present simulation is laminar whereas it consisted of a turbulent mean flow in the study of Zhou et al.4 The kinked legs and the curled back head of the last structure in Fig. 5 was also observed by AS at the same downstream position.

-A secondary vortex is observed above the primary horseshoe vortex in the two structures before the last one in figure 5.
-The secondary vortex is also visible in one of the corresponding pressure structures as marked in figure 1.
+A secondary vortex is observed above the primary horseshoe vortex in the two structures before the last one in Fig. 5.
+The secondary vortex is also visible in one of the corresponding pressure structures as marked in Fig. 1.
 The secondary vortex is visible at approximately the same position as in AS.
-Zhou et al. (1999) found not only secondary horseshoe vortices developing upstream of the primary vortex, but also downstream, which was not observed in the present simulation.
-Singer & Joslin (1994) observed different kinds of subsidiary vortices (such as necklace or U-shaped vortices) and the initial vortex generated by the blowing finally develops into a turbulent spot.
+Zhou et al.4 found not only secondary horseshoe vortices developing upstream of the primary vortex, but also downstream, which was not observed in the present simulation.
 In the experiments of AS, a secondary vortex appears to originate from the position above the legs of primary vortex.
 It either grows to be an independent vortex, or agglomerates with the upstream or downstream vortex.
 The same behavior is observed in the present simulations.